The Magic Barrier before Thermalization

 In order to better analyze the profile of the magic barrier with respect to the thermalization process, we make use of the universal behavior of entanglement entropy growth for subsystems found in \cite{Ebner:2024qtu}.
 We fit the corresponding time evolution for each state to the function $S_A(t) = S_A(0)+\frac{S_A(\infty)-S_A(0)}{1+(t/t_0)^{-2\kappa}}$, where $S_A(0)=0$ and $S_A(\infty)$ approaches a quasi-thermal value that only depends on the state's energy.
 The fit parameters $\kappa$ and $t_0$ correspond to a thermalization speed and time scale, respectively.
 By using $\kappa\log(t/t_0)$ instead of $t$ as a ``thermalization clock'' we effectively synchronize the thermalization process of each state.
-As a result, as seen in Fig.~\ref{fig:fig2_MBvsEEgrowth} (b), the entanglement entropy and anti-flatness as functions of this ``thermalization clock'' show smaller variations and more manifest functional profiles.
+As a result, as seen in Fig.~\ref{fig:fig3_MBvsEEgrowth}~(b), the entanglement entropy and anti-flatness as functions of this ``thermalization clock'' show smaller variations and more manifest functional profiles.

 Qualitatively, the functional profiles suggest that the magic barrier emerges around the time when the entanglement entropy grows the fastest.
 To quantify this observation, we compare the magic barrier time $t_{\rm MB}$ to the time $t_{\rm EE}$ of maximal entanglement entropy growth, for all physical electric basis states—defined as those with energies below the mean of the spectrum.
-This physical ensemble contains 18389 non-eigenstates, for which a 2D histogram of $\log(t_{\rm MB})$ and $\log(t_{\rm EE})$ are depicted in Fig.~\ref{fig:fig2_MBvsEEgrowth} (c).
+This physical ensemble contains 18389 non-eigenstates, for which a 2D histogram of $\log(t_{\rm MB})$ and $\log(t_{\rm EE})$ are depicted in Fig.~\ref{fig:fig3_MBvsEEgrowth}~(c).
 We find a strong positive correlation between the two quantities.
 The Pearson correlation coefficient between $\log (t_{\rm MB})$ and $\log (t_{\rm EE})$ is $r=0.927$, indicating a highly significant relationship.
-A linear regression analysis yields $\log (t_{\rm EE})=\alpha + \beta \log (t_{\rm MB})$ with $\alpha=0.530\pm0.006$, $\beta=1.331\pm0.004$ and the coefficient of determination $R^2=0.860$.
-This corresponds to a power-law scaling $t_{\rm EE}\propto t_{\rm MB}^{1.331}$, suggesting that the characteristic time scales follow a simple scaling behavior.
-Furthermore, these two times are roughly equal for most states, as indicated in Fig.~\ref{fig:fig3_coupling_dependence} (c).
+Furthermore, as indicated by the color distribution of the histogram, the time scales $t_{\rm MB}$ and $t_{\rm EE}$ roughly coincide for the majority of investigated states.

 {\it Coupling constant dependence.} In order to make predictions about the emergent magic barrier for the physical limit of SU(2) LGT, it is necessary to study its coupling dependence.
 With respect to the continuum limit, we are especially interested in the weak coupling limit, where $g^2$ is small but the theory is still ergodic.